stievie/ABx/INSTALL.md

 5. Create a database with the name `forgottenwars`.
 6. Create the DB structure with importing `sql/schema.*.sql` one by one in the proper order.
 Instead of importing the files manually, you can run `Bin/dbtool -a update`.
 7. Download server assets `data` from [OneDrive](https://1drv.ms/f/s!Ajy_fJI3BLBobOAOXZ47wtBgdBg) and put them into the `Bin/data` directory.
 Don't overwrite files that are in the git repository.
+8. Run the `Bin/keygen` tool to create the DH server keys.
-8. Run `run.bat` or `./run` in the root directory, which runs all required services in the correct order.
+9. Run `run.bat` or `./run` in the root directory, which runs all required services in the correct order.
-9. You may want to create an account key to be able to create an account.
+10. You may want to create an account key to be able to create an account.
 You could use the `random_guid()` function to generate the GUID, e.g.:
 ~~~sql
 INSERT INTO public.account_keys VALUES (random_guid(), 0, 100, 'My Account Key', 2, 1, '');
 ~~~